zmarket/silverstripe-angularjs-modeladmin/README.md

 Install a copy of the SilverStripe CMS.
 See [installation on different platforms](http://doc.silverstripe.org/framework/en/installation/), and [installation from source](http://doc.silverstripe.org/framework/en/installation/from-source).

-Grab a copy of this repo:
+Grab a copy of this repository:
 ```
 git clone git@github.com:flashbackzoo/silverstripe-angularjs-modeladmin.git
 ```